-If a student completely withdraws during the first 60% of a semester, the student "may" have to return some of the financial aid money back to the college or the U. S. Department of Education.
-Each student who owes a repayment will be notified in writing by the Jefferson State Financial Aid Office of the requirement to repay Title IV funds.
-Failure to repay funds will result in the termination of eligibility for federal financial aid at any institution.
+If a student completely withdraws during the first 60% of a semester, the student "may" have to repay a portion of financial aid funds to the college or the U. S. Department of Education.
+Each student who owes a repayment will be notified in writing by the Jefferson State Financial Aid Office.
+Failure to repay funds will result in the loss of eligibility for federal financial aid at any institution.
 If a student completely withdraws after 60% of the semester is complete, the student most likely will not owe a repayment.
 We highly recommend all students contact the Financial Aid Office before withdrawing.